 Waste management in the Philippines is an often-forgotten issue.
-As an environmental scientist, I hope to encourage you towards proper waste management.

 To compare, in Singapore, a person generates 3.72 kg of solid waste daily (otherwise known as daily per capita generation).
 In the Philippines, a person generates around 0.40 kg daily.

 The whole fraction of solid waste generated that is biodegradable, as of 2015.

 With proper composting, especially backyard composting, a significant volume of waste can be reduced from management.

 However, the dense disarrangement of our cities present issues for backyard composting.

 The age of RA 9003, the landmark law, as of January 2021.